 We’ll be giving these as gifts to friends and family this Christmas.

-To download your FREE Printable 12 Days of Christmas Ornaments click the blue “download now” button below.
+Thanks for joining us at HappyandBlessedHome.com.
+To download your FREE Printable 12 Days of Christmas Ornaments, just click the link here:

 More Family Fun Ideas for Christmas